 However, voice search is growing well beyond smartphones.

-Voice search refers to your smartphone, desktop computers, or other digital devices that have a digital personal assistant or an entry point that uses voice, like Google’s microphone, Amazon’s Echo, and all the other smart speaker devices offered today.
+Voice search refers to your smartphone, desktop computers, or other digital devices that have a digital personal assistant or an entry point that uses voice.
+Some examples include Google’s microphone, Amazon’s Echo, Apple’s HomePod, and Sonos One.

 In most cases, if you’re using a personal assistant and activating it with your voice, you’re doing some kind of voice search.